REDSREDS/IBM_Datascience_Coursera_Capstone/README.md

 * Add location data to each neighborhood (geopy)
 * Get nearby restaurants from foursquare API
 * Cluster neighborhoods based on restaurant type (sklearn.cluster)
-* visualize neighborhoods clusters on the map (folium)
+* Visualize neighborhoods clusters on the map (folium)